AjayKMehta/template-dotnet/README.md

 It is recommended to use centralized package management as provided by `Directory.Packages.props`.
 If you choose not to do so, you can delete this file.

-There is an `.editorconfig` that follows default style and naming rules for the most part.
+There is an `.editorconfig` that follows the default style and naming rules recommended by Microsoft for the most part.

-`global.json` allows you to define which .NET SDK version is used when you run .NET CLI commands.
-This is useful so commands use the same SDK version whether run locally or in CI scenarios.
+[`global.json`](https://learn.microsoft.com/en-us/dotnet/core/tools/global-json) allows you to define which .NET SDK version is used when you run .NET CLI commands.
+This is useful so commands use the same SDK version whether they run locally or in CI scenarios.

 ### Layout